solidify/jira-azuredevops-migrator/readme.md

 - Read the article [Jira to VSTS migration: migrating work items](https://solidify.se/blog/jira-to-vsts-migration-work-items) for more context of the process.
 - Read the article [Jira to Azure DevOps (VSTS or TFS) migration](https://solidify.se/blog/jira-azure-devops-migration) for a complete step-by-step walkthrough on a migration.

+## Support

+Support and bug reporting are managed via **GitHub Issues**.
+Please create a new issue and fill in the corresponding issue template.

+Note: We do not answer Discussions, as these have far less traceability than Issues.
+Discussions are instead reserved for community discussions.

+### Priority support

+Priority support is part of our **Jira Migrator PRO offering**.
+Contact us for more information.

 ## FAQ - Frequently Asked Questions

 - See [FAQ - Frequently Asked Questions](docs/faq.md)